-Select the Styles and Formatting button located at the left-hand end of the Formatting toolbar, or select Format > Styles and Formatting, or press F11 (⌘+T on a Mac) or click the Styles and Formatting tab in the Sidebar (View > Sidebar to open it).
+Select Format > Styles and Formatting from the Menu bar, or press F11 (⌘+T on a Mac), or click the Styles and Formatting tab in the Sidebar (View > Sidebar to open it).

-The Styles and Formatting window shows the types of styles available at the current position of the mouse cursor.
+The Styles and Formatting window shows previews of the styles available.
 Figure 1 shows the window for Writer, with Paragraph Styles visible.

-You can move this window to a convenient position on the screen or dock it to the right edge (hold down the Ctrl key and drag it by the title bar to where you want it docked).
+You can move this window to a convenient position on the screen or dock it to the right edge (see Chapter 1 for more information).

-Select one of the buttons at the top left of the Styles and Formatting window to display a list of styles in a particular category.
+Select one of the buttons at the top left of the Styles and Formatting window to display a list of styles in that category.

 To apply an existing style, position the insertion point in the paragraph, frame, page, or word, and then double-click the name of the style in one of these lists.
 To apply a character style to more than one word, select the characters first.

+Tip

+At the bottom of the Styles and Formatting window is a drop-down list.
+In Figure 1 the window shows Applied Styles, meaning the list includes only the styles used in the document.
+You can choose to show all styles or other groups of styles, for example only custom styles.